plimble/poloniex-api/README.md

 This gives flexibility when writing the event handlers, meaning that you could for example have one routing which sends all trades for all markets to a local database for later processing.

+see https://poloniex.com/support/api/ for a fuller description of the event types.